-The public safety industry is known to be slow to adapt to using new technology.
+The public safety industry can be slow to start using new technology.
 But while fire and police departments are not always “early adopters”, public safety agencies around the world have started using drones to help with rescue, EMS, structure fires, and more.
-Methods used by departments employing drones can teach us interesting insights about the relationship between the emergency response industry and public safety technology.
+These experiences with drones can teach us interesting insights about the relationship between the emergency response industry and public safety technology.

 1) Dynamic Industries

-The first thing we can learn from the growing usage of drones is that public safety agencies are not as antiquated as people sometimes think.
+The first thing we can learn from the growing usage of drones is that public safety agencies are not as old-fashioned as people might think.

-Their charter states that one of their aims is to “serve as a forum for the exchange of ideas, information and best practices regarding public safety unmanned aircraft systems.”
+The council’s charter states that one of its aims is to “serve as a forum for the exchange of ideas, information and best practices regarding public safety unmanned aircraft systems.”